davidnwobi/PotentialFlow/README.md

 # Potential Flow Visualizer

 This is a simple potential flow visualizer.
-The program allows you to experiment with superposition of different potential flow fields.
-The program is written in Python with numpy and matplotlib for visualization.
+The program allows you to experiment with the superposition of different potential flow fields.
+The program is written in Python using numpy and matplotlib for visualization.

 The basic elementary flows provided are: